cs-fullstack-2020-spring/200407-node-express-ic-autumn-ragland/README.md

 - You should see `express` added as a dependency in your `package.json` file
 - Create a reference to the `express` module using the `require()` method
 - Create a server by setting the return value of the `express()` method equal to the variable `app`
-- Call the `listen()` method on the server variable `app` you created, pass in two parameters - a port number and a host name
+- Call the `listen()` method on the server variable `app` you created, pass in two parameters - a port number and listening message

 ### Exercise 1
 - Define a route for the root path that displays the text `Welcome to my node + express server`